- Snowden: 'no relationship' with Russian government (Reuters)

 Companies that matched consensus earnings expectations include:

-Inland Real Estate (IRC) files to 9M shares of common stock
+Sophiris Bio (SPHS) files to sell 3.41M shares of common stock for holders